OliveryYL/oncoClassSurv/README.md

 validate the accuracy and consistency of prediction before conducting large-scale predictions.

+In addition, to overcome the tedious steps of programming and make it friendly for ordinary users, we developed an interactive application based on Shiny.
+Users only need to use the command `oncoClassSurv_RunShiny()` to visit it.

 ### Data prepare

 The training and input data can all be customized.